supersuraccoon/CocosCLIDemo-HTML5/README.md

 2013.8.27
 .
 Add a log info layer (using clippingnode) to show po result in a "tree format" .
 Add key event (arrow up / arrow down / enter) for quick command browser and command execute

+2013.8.29
+.
+Add a log info layer for listing members
+.
+Add a log info layer for listing object functions
+.
+Add po "cocos2d class" support for listing class members and functions

 What you can do with CLILayer: